 The faculty of the Department of Business Administration

-case studies, role playing, seminars, and directed study.
-No single teaching
+studies, role playing, seminars, and directed study.
+No single teaching technique

-technique is emphasized to the exclusion of others.
-To enhance the instructional
+is emphasized to the exclusion of others.
+To enhance the instructional process,

-process, the department faculty is actively involved with business and government
+the department faculty is actively involved with business and governmental leaders

 The business curriculum is designed to give

-students both a broad liberal arts background and a strong professional
+students both a broad liberal arts background a strong professional education.

-education.
-Within the Bachelor of Science (BS) program, students can major
+Within the Bachelor of Science (BS) program, students can major in marketing,

-in marketing, management or operations.
-Students may also pursue a minor
+management or operations.
+Students may also pursue a minor in international

-in international business and/or apply to the minors in management information/decision
+business and/or apply to the minors in management information/decision support

-support systems, economics or a variety of other fields.
-The business program
+systems, economics or a variety of other fields.
+The business program is

 to Advance Collegiate Schools of Business (AACSB), the sole agency recognized